 Can I float if I’m pregnant?

 Floatation is fantastic for pregnant women as there is a special position you can float in that completely relieves the extra weight and strains of the baby, which is most advantageous for the 8th and 9th month period of pregnancy.
-If you are in your first trimester, or have any concerns, please consult with your physician before coming in.
+If you have any concerns, please consult with your physician before coming in.